flowr-analysis/flowr/wiki/[Query] Resolve Value.md

-_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-08-20, 22:53:36 UTC (v2.14.1), please do not edit directly._
+_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8), do not edit directly._
 <h2 id="Resolve Value Query">Resolve Value Query&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Query-API">overview</a>]</sup></h2>

 Provides access to flowR's value tracking (which is configurable)\
 _This query is requested with the type `resolve-value`._\
 Run in the REPL: `:query @resolve-value (<crit>;...) <code | file://path>`

 With this query you can use flowR's value-tracking capabilities to resolve identifiers to all potential values they may have at runtime (if possible).
 The extent to which flowR traces values (e.g., built-ins vs. constants) can be configured in flowR's Configuration file (see the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information).